Maahsome/ktrouble/README.md

 ### Done

   - [x] KT-4:   Add a LIST for running PODs
   - [x] KT-5:   Add a LIST for defined container images
   - [x] KT-2:   Move container list details to config.yaml, create an initial version
   - [x] KT-12:  Add a basic-tools image combining some of the others
   - [x] KT-6:   Convert to real OUTPUT formats
   - [x] KT-11:  Read the utilitydefinitions into a global variable rather than re-read config all the time (both MAP and ARRAY)
   - [x] KT-7:   Replace logrus with common.Logger
   - [x] KT-13:  Add a bash:// column to the get pods output
   - [x] KT-14:  Add get sizes to display the request/limits for each size
   - [x] KT-15:  Turn off auto-format for headers, change header names
   - [x] KT-17:  Refactor for clarity
   - [x] KT-19:  Add an add command to add a utility definition
+  - [x] KT-27:  Update the update of the "source" property, so that it only changes ones that are "" blank AND also in the "default" list, and setting all others to "local"